 Beginning Again: The Reboot Paradox

-by William Proctor — University of Kingston, London
+by William Proctor — Centre for Research in Media and Cultural Studies, University of Sunderland

 August 08, 2012 – 00:00

 Prior to the release of Batman Begins (2005), co-writer David S. Goyer described the film as ‘the cinematic equivalent of a reboot’.
 Indeed, the concept of ‘rebooting’ had, until that point, been a comic book conceit that operated as a kind of reset device that rendered past narratives obsolete and void in order to ‘begin again’ from a ground zero.
 DC Comics, for example, conducted a universal cleansing of their narrative universe in 1986 with the seminal Crisis on Infinite Earths which collapsed existing continuity and started again from ‘year one’ in order to streamline inconsistencies and convolution - and , of course, to spin a whirlpool of profit potential.
 Out of this whole-sale nullification came Frank Miller’s Year One and John Byrne’s Man of Steel which rebooted Batman and Superman for a new generation of readers.
 Twenty years later gave us the sequel, Infinite Crisis and the recent Flashpoint (2011) series which tied into the New 52, DC’s latest attempt to invite new readers to jump on-board the superhero train in the twenty-first century.